read more about nitrox

 Not diving with Enriched Air?

 Why not take the PADI Enriched Air Diver course?
-The PADI Enriched Air Diver course is PADI’s most popular specialty scuba diving course, and it’s easy to see why when you understand more about nitrox.
-Scuba diving with enriched air nitrox gives you more no decompression dive time.
+The PADI Enriched Air Diver Course is PADI most popular specialty scuba diving course, and it’s easy to see why when you understand more about Nitrox.
+Scuba diving with enriched air Nitrox gives you more no decompression dive time.
 This means more time underwater, especially on repetitive scuba dives.

 What You Learn